kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 This has been an absolutely incredible year — easily the best of the mere twenty-four I've experienced so far.
 I became a member of the Python Software Foundation, traveled all over the world, met several thousand inspiring software developers, and collaborated on dozens of incredible projects.

-It's important to reflect — perspective is everything.
+It's important to reflect; perspective is everything.

 Heroku
 ------